kagiko/vaultwarden-wiki/Proxy-examples.md

 **OPTIONAL**
 ```
 ACL5 above denies access to the /admin portal.
-I'm not particually fond of the admin portal not having any form of 2FA and only a password.
+I'm not particularly fond of the admin portal not having any form of 2FA and only a password.
 Thus when I'm not using it, I just deny access.
 If I need it, unblock, do the required job and reblock.
 ```

 Complete! - Go test!

-This in turn will add the equivilent of below to your config (note this is an extract for example).
+This in turn will add the equivalent of below to your config (note this is an extract for example).

 	acl			ACL00	var(txn.txnhost) -m str -i VAULTWARDEN.MYDOMAIN.COM
 	acl			ACL00	var(txn.txnpath) -m beg -i /big-ass-randomised-test-that-really-no-one-is-ever-going-to-type-DONT-USE-THIS-LINE-THOUGH-make-your-own-up